Skip to main content

 Email

 The Division of Adolescent Medicine is one of nine programs nationally to have a multidisciplinary training program in adolescent and young adult (AYA) health.
-Each year, the program prepares medicine, nursing, psychology, and social work graduate and post-graduate trainees for diverse professions in AYA health through didactic and experiential mentored learning, research training, professional development and community engagement.
-Diversity, equity, inclusion and access are embedded in all training components, and the program works to expand strategies and effective practices across the state to improve health services, well being and support for AYAs.
+Each year, the program prepares medicine, nursing, psychology and social work graduate and post-graduate trainees for diverse professions in AYA health through didactic and experiential mentored learning, research training, professional development and community engagement.
+The program works to expand strategies and effective practices across the state to improve health services, well being and support for AYAs.

 Curriculum